 Short-cut: If you are developing a new website and see this warning, then simply keep the UpdraftPlus settings page open whilst you back up.
 You don’t need to read any of the rest!

-UpdraftPlus is a WordPress plugin; as such, it relies on WordPress running and handing it the opportunity to do something.
+UpdraftPlus is a WordPress plugin; as such, it relies on WordPress running and handing it the opportunity to do something; in particular, it relies upon WordPress’s scheduled task engine running properly.

-Thus if WordPress does not run, then neither can UpdraftPlus.
+Thus if WordPress’s scheduled task engine (“WP Cron”) does not run, then neither can UpdraftPlus.
 So, if your website has zero visitors between midnight and 5am, and if your backup is scheduled to run just after midnight, then it won’t actually get to run until a visitor turns up at 5 am.

 There is usually no danger of this becoming a problem, because even very unpopular websites tend to get visited by several search engines as long as those search engines are aware of them.